groverlab/groverlab.github.io/_hnbfpr/2023-10-08-r-e-m-james-agee.markdown

 When the day before the ticket sale came, I finished dinner and headed down to Cat's.
 I brought a blanket and a pillow and *A Death in the Family* to read while I waited.
 I claimed a spot on the grimy Cumberland sidewalk---third in line---and settled in for the night.
 It was a terrible sleepless night, and when the sun finally rose and the Cat’s employee unlocked the door, I shuffled inside half-dead and stumbled to the cash register.
 I remember that the cashier was a little surprised that I'd gone to the trouble of camping out, only to purchase a ticket in the "cheap seats" instead of the more-expensive front-row seats that the other campers were buying.

-My next memory was me tumbling into my bed in Hess Hall, my ticket safe in my pocket.
+My next memory was me tumbling into my bed in Hess Hall.

 <p style="text-align: center;">* * *</p>